Close

 Professional travelers benefit from several specialized categories:

-• E-9 Non-professional Employment - Manual labor and service industries
+• E-9 Non-professional Employment for manual labor and service industries

-• D-8 Corporate Investment - Foreign investors establishing businesses
+• D-8 Corporate Investment for foreign investors establishing businesses

-• C-4 Short-term Employment - Temporary work assignments up to 90 days
+• C-4 Short-term Employment for temporary work assignments up to 90 days

 Student and Academic Visas

-D-2 Student Visa enables enrollment in degree programs at accredited institutions, with validity matching the study period.
-D-4 General Training covers language courses and non-degree programs.
+D-2 Student Visa enables enrollment in degree programs at accredited institutions and allows you to stay in South Korea for the duration of your studies.
+D-4 General Training covers language courses and non-degree programs, with visa fees approximately 60-90 USD and processing taking 2 to 4 weeks.
 Both categories require educational institution sponsorship and proof of financial support.

 Family and Special Purpose Visas